lucawellmeier/bulbapedia-pokedex-webscraper/README.md

 # bulbapedia-pokedex-webscraper
-Code for blog post about Python web scraping with BeautifulSoup and SQLite databases You can find the blog post here: http://luca-wel.com.
+Code for blog post about Python web scraping with BeautifulSoup and SQLite databases You can find the blog post here: http://luca-wel.com. (!!! not online yet, will be published very soon !!!)

 ### About
 This script will go through pages of [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page)